 To begin, take a pallet and smooth it out using a sander.
-You can leave it natural or paint it, depending on your preference.
+You can leave it natural or paint it depending on your preference.
 Once it’s ready to go, install it on the wall using a couple of screws.
 The individual boards are a natural spot to hang hammers and items with handles, but you can also use nails and clamps to hold a variety of other tools.

-7. Hose and Cord Organizers
+9. Hang Hose and Cord Organizers

 If you’re planning how to organize a shed, the last thing you need is a headache from all the tangled cords and hoses taking up space on the floor.
-Using hooks, shelving units or even PVC pipe to organize your cords and hoses will help you to stay organized.
+Using hooks, shelving units or even PVC pipe to organize your cords and hoses will help you to stay significantly more organized.

 The key here is making sure the hook you have is securely fastened to the wall of your shed.
 Hose hooks run as cheap as $5-10 from your local hardware store.